 Believe it or not, there is a right time to move!
 Or I guess I should say a more cost-effective time.
 The peak moving season tends to start in May and end in September.
 During this time, you'll have more competition for materials, trucks, labor, etc. and you'd be kidding yourself if you think these companies don't know that, so prices can certainly skyrocket.
 Now I'm not suggesting you try and move during the middle of the winter, believe me, that has its own set of challenges, but there is a sweet spot between March through April and September through October when the weather is still decent but there is far less competition.

 Contrary to popular belief, the “do-it-yourself” option is not always the least expensive route.
 I know, I know before you eye-roll and close your browser tab, hear me out.
-First there are the truck rental fees, which are more expensive when you are moving cross country because you will not be returning the truck to the same location.
-Second, fuel charges, those rental trucks get about 6-10 miles a gallon, that's right, you'll be dropping some serious cash on gas.
+First there are the truck rental fees, which are more expensive when you are moving cross-country because you will not be returning the truck to the same location.
+Second, fuel charges, those rental trucks get about 6 to 10 miles a gallon, that's right, you'll be dropping some serious cash on gas.
 Third, Hotel and food expenses, you're going across country so yes, you're going to need to stop to eat and rest along the way.
 Your dream of storming the country with little sleep, pouring a bag of nuts in your mouth with one hand, while flooring the moving truck just might be a little far-fetched.
 Finally, think of your time.
-Sure, you may not think that's worth much. but just think of all the things you can be doing instead of driving a moving truck across the country, and remember time is money.
-(Spoiler alert: The country is big, and not all ofit is exciting.
+Sure, you may not think that's worth much.
+Just think of all the things you can be doing instead of driving a moving truck across the country, and remember time is money.
+(Spoiler alert: The country is big, and not all of it is exciting.
 There are a LOT of corn fields out there.
 And Desert.
 Corn.
 And desert.
-Corn and...
-ZZZZZZ)
+Corn and..."ZZZZZZ")

 Give us a call to help with your move.
 We won't answer questions about corn fields, but for other moving inquiries: we have you covered.
-Not only can we save you money off doing uit yourself, but we also do all the work!
+Not only can we save you money off doing it yourself, but we also do all the work!
 And we'd love to get your move out on the foot!
-For more moving tips check out this pdf.
+For more moving tips check out this PDF.